Fasting during Ramadan: Exceptions

 Although fasting in Ramadan is fard (obligatory), exceptions are made for persons in particular circumstances.
 Fasting during Ramadan is not obligatory for several groups for whom it would be excessively problematic, among them people with medical conditions.

 Pre-pubescent children are not required to fast, though some choose to do so, and some small children fast for half a day to train themselves.
-If puberty is delayed, fasting becomes obligatory for males and females after a certain age.
-Diabetics and nursing or pregnant women are usually not expected to fast.
-According to a hadith, observing the Ramadan fast is forbidden for menstruating women.
+If puberty is delayed, fasting becomes obligatory after a certain age.
+Diabetics and nursing or pregnant people are usually not expected to fast.
+According to a hadith, observing the Ramadan fast is forbidden for those menstruating.

 Other individuals for whom it is usually considered acceptable not to fast are those in battle, and travellers who either intend to spend more than five days away from home or travel more than 50 miles.
 If the circumstance preventing fasting is temporary, a person is required to make up for the missed days after the month of Ramadan is over and before the next Ramadan arrives.
 Should the circumstance be permanent or present for an extended amount of time, one may recompense by feeding a needy person for every day missed.

 If one does not fit into any category of exemption and breaks the fast out of forgetfulness, the fast is still valid.
 Intentionally breaking the fast voids it, and the person must make up for the entire day later.
 One must either fast for 60 days after Ramadan or feed 60 people in need (according to the Hanafi school) and fast one day extra.

 During a 2013 poliomyelitis outbreak in Somalia, some groups of aid workers were granted an exemption for the oral polio vaccine.